-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); - iii. in accordance with The Colleges Senior Staff Remuneration Code; and - iv. having due regard to the UK Corporate Governance Code 2016 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); - iii. in accordance with The Colleges Senior Staff Remuneration Code; and - iv. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.

 The Corporation is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and complied with the Code.
 We have not adopted and therefore do not apply the UK Corporate Governance Code.
 However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector and best practice.
-The Colleges Senior Staff Remuneration Code was adopted by the Corporation on 26 March 2019 and therefore was fully implemented in 2019/20.
+The Colleges Senior Staff Remuneration Code was adopted by the Corporation on 26 March 2019 and was fully implemented in 2020/21.

-In the opinion of the Corporation, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2020.
+In the opinion of the Corporation, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2021.
 The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted in June 2015.
 The implementation of the Code is enshrined within key Governance Policies and Procedures including; the Instrument and Articles of Government, Members Codes of Conduct and Ethics, Standing Orders, Committee Terms of Reference, Whistleblowing Policy, Complaints Procedure and an agreed annual schedule of Corporation and Committee meetings and business items.
+It is recognised that the AoC has reviewed the Code and the final version will be reviewed by the Corporation in the Autumn term 2021.